Starlink-Project/Satellite-vs-Cellular/Figure11/README.md

 `python parse_iperf.py --fig a`
 `python parse_iperf.py --fig b`

-If everything succeeds, figures of network performance coverage should be created with the formats '.pdf'.
+If everything succeeds, the figure of throughput progression over time should be created with the formats '.pdf'.